teocci/ServiceScriptGenerator/readme.md

-# Service script for debianoids
+# Service script generatot for debianoids

 Look at [LSB init scripts](http://wiki.debian.org/LSBInitScripts) for more information.